Nebraska Loan Repayment Program

 Communities must do their own recruiting, using the availability of loan repayment as a recruiting tool.
 Communities are urged to develop practice opportunities that offer a group practice environment with call-sharing, coverage, and other professional support.

 The health professional must agree to a three-year practice obligation and accept Medicaid patients.
 Leaving a shortage area prior to completing the 3-year practice obligation will result in the health professional repaying 150 percent of the funds received through the program at 8 percent interest from the date of default.

-The Rural Health Advisory Commission will set the three-year practice obligation and the amount of loan repayment awarded based on several factors including but not limited to the availability of state funds, the date the complete application was received, the weekly practice hours in the shortage area, and the amount of local match.
+A three-year practice obligation and the amount of loan repayment awarded based on several factors including but not limited to the availability of state funds, the date the complete application was received, the weekly practice hours in the shortage area, and the amount of local match.

 Full-time practice is defined as 40 hours per week.
 Loan repayment recipients may practice part-time in a shortage area but not less than 20 hours per week.
 Benefits are reduced for part-time practice.
 The three-year practice obligation cannot be extended for part-time practice.

 Nurse practitioners, physician assistants, master's level mental health professionals, pharmacists, occupational therapists, and physical therapists may receive up to $30,000 per year ($15,000 from local funds; $15,000 from state funds) to be used toward the repayment of commercial or government educational loans.
 Physicians, dentists, and clinical psychologists may receive up to $60,000 per year ($30,000 from local funds; $30,000 from state funds).
 The actual amount awarded will depend on the health practitioner's student loans, the local entity’s local match, and the availability of state funds.